Frequently Asked Questions

 What does a necropsy cost?

-Please call us at 263-6464.
+Please call us at 608-263-6464 to discuss because it will vary with species and the extent of evaluation procedures.
 Note that the cost of research necropsies is higher than that for diagnostic necropsies.
 Research necropsies are more involved than diagnostic necropsies and require more time from both the Board-certified pathologist and the technical staff.
 Please discuss this with a pathologist.

 My mice are injected with human cells or a human pathogen.
 Can you perform necropsies on BSL2 animals?

 Yes.
 We routinely perform BSL2 necropsies in our facility at the RARC.
-It is essential however when you submit a BSL2 animal that you inform us of the experimental procedure and agent(s) involved.
+It is essential however when you submit a BSL2 animal that you inform us of the experimental procedure and agent(s) involved and any safety concerns with the compoundsd.
 While these animals will be dissected under a hood with special protective gear, different equipment and/or cleaning procedures may be needed for different agents.
 Note: Our submission form includes questions regarding biosafety level and experimental procedures/agent exposures.
 We require that these sections of the form be filled out before we perform any necropsies.
 We can also come to a BSL2+/BSL3 facility and perform a necropsy, or you can collect tissues and submit them to us for histopathology following inactivation of any agents (for example by adequate fixation).
 Please submit any BSL2 animals in appropriate biosecurity packaging.
-We may also be able to train you on how to collect tissues.
+Note: We may also be able to train you on how to collect tissues.

 Our laboratory works with wild-caught lesser pangolins (or other unusual laboratory species).
 Do you do necropsies on these animals?